-Founders and experienced CEOs face many challenges when managing their financials and leveraging their data for long-term planning.
-For leaders to effectively position themselves for profitability, they need a strategic financial expert to make sense of the numbers and partner with them in developing a blueprint for growth.
+Founders and experienced CEOs face many challenges in managing their financials and leveraging their data for long-term planning.
+For leaders to effectively position themselves for profitability, they need a strategic financial expert to make sense of the numbers and partner with them in developing a blueprint to achieve growth.

-The Fractional CFO is a relatively new position in the C-Suite, but it’s proving invaluable to companies across the board.
-But first, let’s step back and define the role of a CFO at large.
+The Fractional CFO is a relatively new position in the C-Suite, yet it’s proving to be an invaluable part of the management team in companies across the board.
+First, let’s step back and define the role of a CFO at large.

-A company’s Chief Financial Officer (CFO) serves as the CEO’s trusted advisor, leading the business’s corporate finance division and overseeing a range of matters, including:
+A company’s Chief Financial Officer (CFO) serves as the CEO’s trusted advisor, leading the company’s corporate finance division and overseeing a range of important matters, including:

-Essentially, CFOs are responsible for the financial health of the business.
-In many ways, CFOs are the heartbeat of the companies they serve.
+CFOs are responsible for the financial health of the business.
+In many ways, CFOs are the heartbeat of the companies they serve with financial expertise.

-Full-time CFOs do not come cheap – a jarring realization that many CEOs run into when they realize their need for comprehensive financial support.
-An experienced CFO typically costs anywhere between $300,000 and $500,000 per year once you’ve factored in benefits, bonuses, and other components of employee compensation.
-Due to the staggering costs of hiring a full-time CFO, thinking they can’t afford the support.
+Full-time CFOs do not come cheap – a jarring realization many CEOs run into when they realize their need for comprehensive financial support.
+An experienced CFO typically costs between $300,000 and $500,000 annually once you’ve factored in benefits, bonuses, and other essential components of employee compensation.
+Due to the staggering costs of hiring a full-time CFO, many small business owners think they can’t afford the support they desperately need.

 What Do Fractional CFOs Do?

-Keeping businesses afloat and overcoming financial challenges through strategic analysis, fractional CFOs set the framework for optimal growth and take action towards it – similarly to their full-time CFO counterparts, but working in a dynamic, entrepreneurial model.
+Fractional CFOs keep businesses afloat and help them to overcome financial challenges through strategic analysis.
+Fractional CFO Services provide the framework for optimal growth and help companies to take action towards achieving it – similar to their full-time CFO counterparts, just working in a dynamic, entrepreneurial model.